 Chlorella is a blue-green one-celled microalgae that is native to Japan and Taiwan and is a super source of amino acids, omega-3 fatty acids, chlorophyll, potassium, phosphorus, biotin, magnesium, the B vitamins, beta-carotene, and chlorophyll.
 Three tablespoons (about 1 oz) of powdered chlorella provide 16 grams of protein, 287 percent RDA of vitamin A, 202 percent of iron, 133 percent of zinc, 71 percent of vitamin B2, 33 percent of vitamin B3, and 22 percent of magnesium.

 What is spirulina?

-Like chlorella, spirulina is a single-celled, blue-green microalgae that is high in protein (more than in chlorella), boasts a detoxifying factor, and harbors impressive levels of nutrients, including omega-3s, iron, magnesium, copper, and several B vitamins.
+Like chlorella, spirulina is single-celled, blue-green microalgae that are high in protein (more than in chlorella), boasts a detoxifying factor, and harbors impressive levels of nutrients, including omega-3s, iron, magnesium, copper, and several B vitamins.
 It has been named the “single most nutritious food on the planet.”